luanguimaraesla/pandocker/README.md

 ## Docker usage

 I will describe how to use Pandocker with a `docker-compose` example.
-Feel free to skip it's installation and run a solo docker engine with the same environment variables.
+Feel free to skip its installation and run a solo docker engine with the same environment variables.

 Create a docker-compose.yml at the root of your project, Like you saw in the [Setup section](#setup).